bouvet/spring-workshop/README.md

 Create a Movie class containing two fields: `title` and `ageLimit`.
 Now populate the previously created list of strings (Movie titles) with Movie objects instead.

-You will now see that by calling your API, that Spring automatically serialize the java objects into JSON objects
+You will now see that by calling your API, that Spring automatically serializes the java objects into JSON objects

 Now we want to create new Movie objects by doing an HTTP POST request to our API:
 - First, we need to create a new method in the Controller class.
 This should handle a POST request, with a request body in JSON.
 - Remember to add the newly created Movie class as a parameter to the method in our RestController.
 Annotate the parameter with `@RequestBody`
-- Lastly we need to create a method in the Service class to add the new Movie into our list of Movies.
+- Lastly, we need to create a method in the Service class to add the new Movie into our list of Movies.

 We will now see that Spring automatically deserializes the JSON object into a Java class.